 Words are incredibly powerful tools.

-When choosing the verb for your email call to action, you need to focus on the desired action.
+When choosing the verb for your email CTA, you need to focus on the desired action.

 What do you want your readers to do?
 You need to direct your subscribers to where you want them to be, so try to be as clear and concise as possible.